-How Cloud Services are supporting a FinTech Revolution
+How Cloud Services are supporting a Financial Services Revolution

 The mobility with which consumers access financial services is driving huge change across our economy.
 Banking is no longer 9 to 5.
 Twenty-four hour demand for access from multiple devices in any location means that financial service institutions that fail to keep up with this pace of expectation from digtially-savvy customers will suffer.